polirritmico/LabDevops/CONTRIBUTING.md

 ## Base instructions

+For first-time contributors:

 1. Fork the repository.
-2. Create your working branch.
-3. Set your development environment
+2. Set your development environment
+3. Create your working branch.
 4. Run and pass the tests with `pytest`.
-5. Create a PR from your branch into the project's main branch.
+5. Sync and create a PR from your branch into the project's `development` branch.

+For core maintainers (contributors with granted permissions after accepted PRs), push changes directly into `development` branch.

+## Pipeline

 ## Requirements